Juniper/contrail-specs/5.0/fat_flow_enhancements.md

 ## 4.2 Limitations
 1. Fat-flow configuration to ignore source or destination address will not be applied for NAT flows.
+2. ECMP between VMIs of same compute and fat-flow configuration on these VMIs is not a supported configuration.
+This may lead to some unexpected behavior.

 # 5. Performance and scaling impact
 ## 5.1 API and control plane